Wednesday, September 25, 2024

 Shorebreak, limiting surf- surely.
 Savory, delicious food- absolutely.
 Stunning sunset- definitely!

-Parsley, sage, rosemary, and thyme... time in a bar line
+Parsley, sage, rosemary, and thyme... summer bar line,

 hangin' by the planters.
 "We didn't realize we were